 The human gastrointestinal tract refers to the stomach and intestine, and sometimes to all the structures from the mouth to the anus.

-The upper digestive tract consists of the esophagus, stomach, while the lower tract includes the small intestine and the large intestine.
+The organs of the digestive system can be divided into upper and lower digestive tracts.
+The upper digestive tract consists of the esophagus, stomach, and the small intestine, while the lower tract includes all of the large intestine, the rectum, and anus.

 The enteric nervous system (ENS) is a subdivision of the autonomic nervous system (ANS) that directly controls the gastrointestinal system.

-The digestive system functions via a system of long reflexes (CNS), short reflexes (ENS), and reflexes from GI peptides working together.
+The digestive system functions via a system of long reflexes, short reflexes, and extrinsic reflexes from gastrointestinal (GI) peptides working together.

 The peritoneum, the serous membrane that forms the lining of the abdominal cavity, covers most of the intra-abdominal organs.

-The mucosa is the innermost layer of the GI tract that is composed of simple epithelium cells and it is the absorptive and secretory layer.
+The mucosa is the innermost layer of the gastrointestinal (GI) tract, composed of simple epithelium cells.
+It is the absorptive and secretory layer of the GI tract.

 The submucosa is a dense irregular layer of connective tissue with large blood vessels, lymphatics, and nerves that supports the mucosa.

 The muscularis is responsible for segmental contractions and peristaltic movement in the GI tract.